Skip to content

 ) -> str:

-"""Return folder name for a spherical analysis."""
+"""Build a canonical folder name for a spherical ROI analysis.

 coord_space_suffix = (